-D8 D6 D2 D1 Activated function at CSNS pin
+D8 D6 D2 D1 Activated Function at CSNS Pin

-Х х 0 0 disabled
+х х 0 0 disabled

 0 х 0 1 current sensing on channel 0

 0 х 1 0 current sensing on channel 1

 0 х 1 1 temperature sensing

 1 0 0 1 current sensing on channel 0

 1 х 1 0 current sensing on channel 1

 1 х 1 1 temperature

 1 1 0 1 current sensing summed currents of channels 0 and 1

-Setting bit D0 (OV_dis = 1 of the GCR reg.) disables overvoltage protection.
-Setting this bit to [0] (default), enables it.
+Setting bit D0 (OV_dis = 1 of the GCR reg.) will disable over-voltage protection.
+Setting this bit to [0] (default), will enable it.

-Address A0111-calibration register (CALR_S)
+ADDRESS A0111-CALIBRATION REGISTER (CALR_S)

 The internal clock frequency of both channels can be calibrated independently.
-Setting the appropriate calibration word in the CALR_s register (Table 12) puts the device in calibration mode.
+Setting the appropriate calibration word in the CALR_s register (Table 11) puts the device in calibration mode.
 The default switching frequency is 400 Hz, but can be changed by applying a specific calibration procedure.
-See Internal clock and internal PWM (Clock int s bit = 1).
+See Internal Clock & Internal PWM (Clock_int_s bit = 1).